Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 Netherlands became one of the highest-volume MiCA jurisdictions through H1 2026 as the 1 July 2026 EU-wide transitional deadline approached; notable authorisations include Bitvavo, Amdax, MoonPay, Finst, Fiat Republic, and Banxa (Oct 2025); dedicated 'ARI10' authorisation added Feb 2026 per one tracker

-Difficulty rating Lithuania difficulty rating is locked.
-Unlock with the £349 pass.
-Netherlands difficulty rating is locked.
-Unlock with the £349 pass.
+Difficulty rating Lithuania difficulty rating is included in the £349 pass.
+Netherlands difficulty rating is included in the £349 pass.

 What changed recently